-Each of our outlet centers carries the Tanger brand name.
+Each of our outlet centers, except one joint venture property, carries the Tanger brand name.
 We believe that our tenants and consumers recognize the Tanger brand as one that provides outlet shopping centers where consumers can trust the brand, quality and price of the merchandise they purchase directly from the manufacturers and brand name retailers.

-As one of the original participants in this industry, we have developed long-standing relationships with many of our tenants.
-Because of our established relationships, we believe we are well positioned for the long-term.
+As one of the original participants in this industry, we have established long-standing relationships with many of our tenants that we believe is critical in developing and operating successful outlet centers.

-Our consolidated outlet centers range in size from 24,619 to 741,981 square feet and are typically located at least 10 miles from major department stores and manufacturer-owned, full-price retail stores.
+Our consolidated outlet centers range in size from 82,161 to 749,074 square feet and are typically located at least 10 miles from major department stores and manufacturer-owned, full-price retail stores.
 Historically, manufacturers prefer these locations so that they do not compete directly with their major customers and their own stores.
 Many of our outlet centers are located near tourist destinations to attract tourists who consider shopping to be a recreational activity.
 Additionally, our centers are often situated in close proximity to interstate highways that provide accessibility and visibility to potential customers.

-We have a diverse tenant base throughout our consolidated portfolio, comprised of approximately 400 different well-known, upscale, national designer or brand name concepts, such as American Eagle, Ann Taylor, Banana Republic, Brooks Brothers, Carters, Calvin Klein, Coach Leatherware, Eddie Bauer, GAP, J. Crew, Kate Spade, Michael Kors, Nike, Old Navy, Polo Ralph Lauren, Saks Fifth Avenue - Off Fifth, Tommy Hilfiger, Under Armour and others.
+We have a diverse tenant base throughout our consolidated portfolio, comprised of approximately 400 different well-known, upscale, national designer or brand name concepts, such as Ann Taylor, American Eagle Outfitters, Banana Republic Factory Store, Barneys New York, Brooks Brothers, Calvin Klein, Coach, Gap Outlet, Giorgio Armani, Hugo Boss Factory Store, J. Crew, Kate Spade New York, Lululemon Athletica, Michael Kors, Nike Factory Store, North Face, Polo Ralph Lauren Factory Store, Saks Fifth Avenue Off 5th, Tommy Hilfiger, Under Armour, Victoria's Secret, Vineyard Vines and others.

-No single tenant, including all of its store concepts, accounted for 10% or more of our combined base and percentage rental revenues during 2013, 2012 or 2011.
-As of December 31, 2013, no single tenant accounted for more than 7.8% of our leasable square feet or 5.0% of our combined base and percentage rental revenues.
-Because our typical tenant is a large, national manufacturer, we generally do not experience any material losses with respect to rent collections or lease defaults.
+No single tenant, including all of its store concepts, accounted for 10% or more of our combined base and percentage rental revenues during 2016, 2015 or 2014.
+As of December 31, 2016, no single tenant accounted for more than 7.6% of our leasable square feet or 6.2% of our combined base and percentage rental revenues.
+Because many of our tenants are large, multinational manufacturers or retailers, we have not experienced material losses with respect to rent collections or lease defaults.

 Only small portions of our revenues are dependent on contingent revenue sources.
-Revenues from fixed rents and operating expense reimbursements accounted for approximately 90% of our total revenues in 2013.
-Revenues from contingent sources, such as percentage rents, vending income and miscellaneous income, accounted for approximately 10% of our total revenues in 2013.
+Revenues from fixed rents and operating expense reimbursements accounted for approximately 91% of our total revenues in 2016.
+Revenues from contingent sources, such as percentage rents, vending income and miscellaneous income, accounted for approximately 9% of our total revenues in 2016.